drecchia/hpv-number-stepper/.kilocode/rules/memory-bank/architecture.md

 3. Internal state is updated
 4. Display is refreshed
 5. `onChange` callback is triggered
+6. If change originates from dynamic input, handle parsing (`parseFloat` for numbers, text match for lists), update state, and re-render display with HTML

 ### Cleanup Flow
 1. All event listeners are removed
 2. DOM elements are detached
 3. References are nullified for garbage collection
+4. Remove dynamic input event listeners if a dynamic input is active

 ### Build Process
 1. Source files are collected